chb/hapi-fhir-jpaserver-oauth-21cfr11/README.md

 ## Docker deployment

-### Full stack deployment using docker-compose
+### Full deployment with Docker Compose

-The project comes with a [docker-compose](https://docs.docker.com/compose/) which deploys testing containers for Keycloak (port: 9090), HAPI (8080), OAuth 2.0 Authenticator (8081):
+The project comes with a [docker-compose](https://docs.docker.com/compose/) file which deploys testing containers for Keycloak (port: 9090), HAPI (8080), OAuth 2.0 Authenticator (8081):

 0. Check the configuration values at the environment (`.env`) file.
 Put `OAUTH_ENABLE`=`true` to protect the API.
 You can modify at your needs.
 1. Execute `docker-compose up -d`